-San Francisco becomes first city to offer free community college tuition to all residents
+San Francisco is partnering with a community college to offer free tuition to city residents starting next fall.

 On Monday, San Francisco Mayor Ed Lee announced it would start setting aside $5.4 million per year to cover enrollment fees and other expenses for City College of San Francisco students, making it the first city in the nation to offer free tuition to residents.